Virtual Reality

 A Health Science Supplement

-Virtual Reality (VR) is a computer-generated reality with audio-visual components.
-Its uses are virtually limitless and can be combined with other methods to create and analyze exciting new scenarios.
-It can be used to create innovative and new possible ways to bridge the gap between person shortage and critical therapy phases in health care.
+Virtual Reality (VR) is a computer-generated environment featuring immersive audio-visual components.
+Its applications are virtually limitless and can be integrated with other methods to create and analyze innovative scenarios.
+VR offers novel possibilities for bridging gaps caused by personnel shortages during critical phases of healthcare therapy.

-The implication of VR in health science is an emerging paradigm to provide therapy to patient with psychological disorders.
-The virtual environmental technology provides the ability to transfer similar stimuli from real-world experience to a controllable environment.
-Studies has shown promising result to VR as a supplemental method and facilitate psychotherapeutic presence therapy.
+The use of VR in health science represents an emerging paradigm for delivering therapy to patients with psychological disorders.
+This technology enables the replication of real-world stimuli within a controllable virtual environment.
+Studies have shown promising results for VR as a supplemental tool that facilitates psychotherapeutic presence and enhances treatment engagement.

-We have the capability to combine VR with other reliable input sources, such as electrodermal activity (EDA), electrocardiographic (ECG), photoplethysmography (PPG), and electro-encephalographic (EEG), to record and evaluate the data by using the latest machine learning technologies to understand mental and physical health quality.
+We possess the capability to combine VR with reliable physiological input sources – such as electrodermal activity (EDA), electrocardiography (ECG), photoplethysmography (PPG), and electroencephalography (EEG) – and to analyze these data using state-of-the-art machine learning techniques.
+This integrated approach supports a comprehensive understanding of mental and physical health status.

 Virtual Therapy Design